Proxy-Phaethon/chaos/docs/notes.md

 okay, alright, i seriously need to collect my thoughts.

 first bit of chaos will be the parser. like genuinely, i hate building things step by step. i already know all the words i need, might as well build the parser in one go.

+## Monday, 17th August
+my face itches, i wonder if i am allergic to niacinamide. i sure hope not, or my dreams of becoming a model are over. i so crave the feeling of dressing up prettily and posing for photoshoots. it just seems incredibly satisfying, you know. catering to my own ego, so i can finally stop looking in a mirror and screaming but instead go 'fwaaaaaaa'.

+i'm going off-track, ahem. today i'll attempt to add the register, state declarations, data structure types, constants, and push/pop commands to the lexer and parser.